fabianorodrigo/dAppSoccerbet/README.md

 In order to compare the evolution of costs, the hardhat gas reporter is configured to export the data to file [backend-hardhat/reports/eth-gas-reporter.txt](https://github.com/fabianorodrigo/dAppSoccerbet/blob/develop/backend-hardhat/reports/eth-gas-reporter.txt)*

-*Better view using `cat eth-gas-reporter.txt` on shell.
+*Better view using `cat reports/eth-gas-reporter.txt` on shell.

 # TODO